anywhichway/lazui/docs/lazui.md

 Being able to insert a date and time or do inline math may with templates in HTML be useful, but you will probably want to include general data.

-The `data-lz:state` attribute can be used to define a model.
+The `data-lz:state` attribute can be used to define a state/model.
 The value of the attribute is the name of the state/model.
-The state is defined as a JSON object inside an element (typically a `<template>`) or loaded from a file:
+The state/model is defined as a JSON object inside an element (typically a `<template>`) or [loaded from a file](#loading-content):

 <template data-lz:state="person" data-lz:showsource="beforeBegin">
 {